bifurcation/tls-pake/draft-barnes-tls-pake.md

 ```
 struct {
-  opaque id<0..2^16-1>;
+  opaque client_identity<0..2^16-1>;
   opaque T<0..2^16-1>;
 } SPAKE2ClientHello;
 ```

-A server that has received an `spake2` extension for an identity it recognizes can indicate its selection of SPAKE2 authentication by including an `spake2` extension in its ServerHello.
+A server that has received an `spake2` extension for an identity it recognizes can indicate its enforcement of SPAKE2 authentication by including an `spake2` extension in its ServerHello.
 The content of this exension is an `SPAKE2ServerHello` value, specifying the client's identity and a key share `S`.
 The value `S` is computed as